katlyn/cubes/README.md

 which would make connectivity much easier.

-Additionally, better documentation as well as instructions for how to fabricate and assemble these cubes would be good.
+Additionally, better documentation as well as instructions for how to fabricate and assemble these cubes would be beneficial.
+Creating a more finished and final product is something that I am interested in doing, and I may put additional work into this project over the future if time allows.

 ## Photos
 ![Blue illuminated cube](images/cube.jpg)